neuro-stivenr/fernet-freewater/README.md

 # running the fernet command once installed
 fernet -h

+# minimal commandline arguments
+# assumes that sub-TEST_dwi.bval and sub-TEST_dwi.bvec exist
+fernet \
+  -d sub-TEST_dwi.nii.gz \ # diffusion weighted image with B0 as the first volume
+  -m sub-TEST_brainmask.nii.gz \ # binary image delineating the boundaries of the brain -o sub-TEST \ # prefix to use for the output images -n 300 # max number of iterations to run (terminates automatically on condition described above)
 ```

 For further detail please refer back to the original package linked to above.